fghibellini/nix-haskell-monorepo/shell.nix/README.md

 Upon some thinking you will realise that all the dependencies are listed in the arguments of the Nix expressions we generated for our Haskell packages.
 We could create a program that would go over the nix expressions in `packages`, parse the arguments and output the concatenated list of them into a dummy Haskell package Nix expression.
 This is exactly what I tried at first and [here](https://github.com/fghibellini/nix-scripts/tree/master/monorepo-gen-env) you can find the source for it.

+> # NOTE
+>
+> After the below described solution I realised it should be possible to implement the same,
+> but in a more reliable manner with less code by using `<haskellPackge>.getBuildInputs.haskellBuildInputs`.
+> I described this in a [separate file](./APPROACH2.md) as it currently doesn't seem to work properly.

 I then realised the expression can be generated dynamically by using the Nix builtin functions.
 We start off by creating the template for the expression: